-Our Therapists administer comprehensive Articulation/Language and Occupational Therapy fine, gross and sensory motor evaluations.
-They provide a written report as well as attending meetings to discuss the results and suggested goals for your child.
+Our Therapists administer comprehensive Articulation/Language and Occupational Therapy/Ergotherapy fine, gross and sensory motor evaluations.
+Our School Psychologists also evaluate for Specific Learning disabilities, Autism and ADHD.
+We provide a written report as well as hold a meeting to discuss the results and suggested goals for your child.
 Evaluations can be administered either onsite or virtually.

 SOME COMMON SPEECH AND LANGUAGE DIFFICULTIES:

 Receptive and Expressive Language Difficulties

 Producing sounds in words, such as R or S

 Awareness of where sounds go in words, such as substituting T for K

 Facial expressions.
 Body language.
 Figurative and abstract language.